Got other questions on Ventricular Bigeminy or Ventricular Trigeminy? See the Qaly guides on Ventricular Bigeminy and Ventricular Trigeminy:

-- What Ventricular Bigeminy Looks Like
+- What Ventricular Bigeminy Looks Like on Your ECG

-- What Ventricular Trigeminy Looks Like
+- What Ventricular Trigeminy Looks Like on Your ECG

 Your wrist-worn smartwatch has become more than just a timepiece or fitness tracker — it's a mini, on-the-go electrocardiogram.
 It provides valuable insights into your heart's rhythms, and can help you monitor irregularities like ventricular bigeminy and ventricular trigeminy.
 Understanding the difference between the often-confused ventricular bigeminy vs trigeminy rhythms is crucial for maintaining your heart health.
 Let’s dive in.